makeomatic/ms-users/rfcs/facebook_oauth_tests_throttling_fix_upd.md

 # Facebook OAuth Tests and Service Logic
-First version of this file was targeted only on Tests update but after some research, was decided to change some logic in `OAuth` handler too.
+First version of this file was targeted only on Tests update but after some research, decided to change some logic in `OAuth` handler too.

 General changes were intended to add additional tests for Facebook OAuth and provide a better WebExecuter error handling when Facebook throttling occurs.

-Services OAuth handler and `preResponse` hook need to be updated.
+After some checks on OAuth endpoint logic, I found that error handling must be updated.
+Current error handling was passing a lot of extra data in response, that's shouldn't be shown to the client.

 ## Tests changes
-### OAuth Err raise test
+### OAuth Error tests
+Tests use stub as `http.auth.test` method with custom error and check that `service` produces the correct response.

-The test will Check that OAuth Errors coming from `@hapi/bell` are shown in service response.
+These tests aim that OAuth Errors coming from `@hapi/bell` exist in service response:
-Test required to be sure that service performs correct serialization and handling of this error.
+1. The Test checking that service responds with correct error in case of OAuth error.
-Test uses stub as `http.auth.test` method with custom error and check that `service` returns the same results.
+2. The Test checking that additional data do not exist in response.

+Also added one integrity test checking that `WebExecuter` will throw a different error when `waitFor...` timeout error is thrown.
+This error appears in the situation when `Page` wait's for some content, but this content or response not received because of some unpredicted errors.

 ### WebExecuter Timeout Error
-Adding additional error processing logic into `helpers/oauth/facebook/web-executer.js` will provide more informative output from tests.
-Now if `page.waitFor...` Timeout happens, error message will contain last Service response or page contents.
+Added Additional error processing logic to the `helpers/oauth/facebook/web-executer.js`, this will provide more informative output from tests.
+Now if `page.waitFor...` Timeout happens, the error message will contain last Service response or page contents.

 ## Service logic changes